eniktab/MoE_nlp/README.md

 # MoE_nlp
-Here you can test A&amp;I NLP software
+Here you can test A&amp;I's NLP software